tabcat/dynamic-content/ARTICLE.md

 This check makes adding Provider Records for multiple peerIDs to the DHT difficult.
 Not great if you want to participate in multiple pieces of dynamic content as each will require its own IPNS name.
-This means that only the "self" IPNS key can be added to Provider Records.
+A Libp2p node may only add its own PeerId as a provider.
+This PeerId is also known as the "self" key.

 There are two workarounds for now:

-1. Use the self IPNS key to point to a CID storing replica root CIDs for all relevant dynamic content.
+1. Use the "self" key for IPNS, and have it point to a CID for a map(DCID -> root replica CID) for all relevant dynamic content.
 2. Spin up *ephemeral* libp2p nodes to refresh each IPNS name as a provider every [22hours](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery).

 ### No Delegated Refreshing of IPNS OR Provider Records

-To realize the edge-computed applications use-case, the delegated publishing of IPNS and Provider Records to the DHT is necessary.
+Delegated publishing of IPNS and Provider Records is necessary to realize the edge-computed applications use case.
 Unfortunately, there are no official plans to add this feature.

 ## Example

 ---
-> **USES HELIA!!!!
-DHT IN JAVASCRIPT!!
-DYNAMIC CONTENT ON IPFS!?!?**
+> **USES HELIA 😲🤩 !!!!
+DHT IN 😵‍💫 JAVASCRIPT 😵‍💫 😵 !!
+DYNAMIC CONTENT ON IPFS!?🧐!? **
 ---

 This example shows dynamic-content replication using IPLD, IPNS, and Provider Records.